-In Montserrat, dozens of seminars are grouped into five broad thematic clusters.
+In Montserrat, dozens of seminars are grouped into six broad thematic clusters.
 Each cluster’s theme raises fundamental questions that each seminar in the cluster addresses in its own way.
 The seminars in the cluster come together a few times each semester, through common readings and events, to exchange ideas.
 Thus the cluster format allows students to engage the broad questions generated by the theme from multiple disciplinary perspectives.

 The Montserrat clusters are: